 A good deal of public discussion suggests the sport of weightlifting remains close to the edge in terms of possible elimination from the Olympic Games due to continued PED violations.
 Currently, the sport appears guaranteed inclusion in Tokyo 2020 and Paris 2024.
 Certainly, the IWF continues to promote a message to the general public that our sport leads the way relative to anti-doping testing.

 Drastic measures have been taken in recent years to grab the attention of countries that have proven to be repeat offenders.
 Continued anti-doping violation by certain countries has restricted their team size for next year’s Olympics.
 Many of these countries are often present on the podium.

 Accordingly, we find weightlifting back at the same scene, namely, let’s again change the classes, establish world “standards,” and see how long it takes to have new records.

 Athletics (track and field) continues to have a similar problem with positive doping results.
 However, they have not changed the 100-meter sprint to the 95- or 105- meter sprint, a move that would freeze existing world records and create new ones.

 True, the javelin had to be redesigned in 1986 (distances thrown endangered audiences!).

 But the International Association of Athletics Federations (IAAF) has not changed the weight of the shot or discus, despite a dearth of world records in these events.
-The men’s world outdoor shot put record was last set in 1990; the men’s discus world record was set in 1986.
+The men’s world outdoor shot put record was the last set in 1990; the men’s discus world record was set in 1986.
 Competition continues and champions are crowned, but these world records seem unlikely to fall any time soon.

 One wonders, could the IWF ever accept the presence of lower records, possibly reduced drug use, and equally tight competition?